DavidFirth/alt3/docs/_pages/leagues/england-premier-league.md

 {% include leagues/england-premier-league/alt3-table.html %}

-Everton are subject to a 6-points deduction.
-This has been accounted for in the _Rate_ calculation.
+Everton are subject to a 6-points deduction, and Nottingham Forest to a 4-points deduction.
+These have been accounted for in the _Rate_ calculation.

 <style>
 .svg-wrap {